kajananchinniah/Ray-Tracer/README.md

 more fair comparison with my implementation.
 If I didn't make this change, I would have gotten ~11.6 s.

-Similarly, I tested the original CPU implementation as well.
+Similarly, I tested the original CPU implementation (https://github.com/RayTracing/raytracing.github.io) as well.
 I added a similar method of timekeeping that I use to record how long it took.
 Similar to the above two, it only considers the time to render objects.
 It took ~549967696 µs (550 s).
-I have a fairly weak CPU so this is reasonable I guess (and I had things running in the background).
+I have a fairly weak CPU so this is reasonable I guess (and I had things running in the background), but I might investigate later why this happened (it's slower than I expected).

 Overall, my implementation ended up being the fastest.
 This makes sense because I render the final image on GPU and avoid a few potential performance hitting